indiqusdocs/yntraa/docs/Subscribers/Compute/RHELInstances/ConfiguringAlerts.md

 Alerts get triggered whenever a configured condition is met.
 You can create multiple alerts on an instance.
 Alerts are sent to recipients that you can define and manage.

-You can configure alerts for instances running on the Yntraa cloud console.
+You can configure alerts for instances running on the Yntraa cloud platform.
 You can define alerts for Instances and configure the email recipients for these alerts using a straightforward and easy-to-use interface.

 To view the configured alerts or configure new ones, navigate to [RHEL Instance](AboutRHELInstances.md) and access the **Alerts** tab.
 ## Instance Alerts